Highways and routes in the Dominican Republic

 There are various highways and routes in the Dominican Republic.
 They are built and maintained by the Ministry of Public Works and Communication (Spanish: Ministerio de Obras Públicas y Comunicaciones) or MOPC.
 Overall the system is centered around Greater Santo Domingo, where the country's capital is located.
+The Fideicomiso RD Vial regulates tolls (peajes) along the main network.

-According to MOPC there are 1,395 km (867 miles) of main highways, 2,412 km (1,499 miles) of secondary highways and 1,620 km (1,007 miles) of tertiary or regional highways.
+According to MOPC there are 1,395 km (867 miles) of main (troncal) roads, 2,412 km (1,499 miles) of secondary roads and 1,620 km (1,007 miles) of tertiary or regional roads.